Relevance Analysis

 Relevance analysis can be done after conducting a search.
 Click a result and then go to the “Relevance Analysis” tab in the pop-up.

-Relevance Analysis tailors its insights for each patent, delving into specific details such as why particular claims are relevant or irrelevant to the query, extracting key quotes from the query and the patent, and highlighting relevant and irrelevant features.
-Generally, it will point out what is similar and dissimilar about the patent to the query, followed by a conclusion.
+The analysis is bespoke to each patent, delving into details and specific features on why it is similar or dissimilar.
+Generally speaking, it will point out what is similar and dissimilar about the patent to the query, followed by a conclusion.

 Understanding Relevance Drop Off